-How Do You Prove Possession With Intent to Sell Drugs?
+How to Defend Against Possession With Intent to Sell Charges in Tampa, FL?

 Law enforcement may charge you with intent to sell drugs if the circumstances of your arrest show you wanted to sell drugs, not use them.